ZuydJD/CAISE/README.md

 ## Overview
 C.A.I.S.E. is a web application developed with Flask.
 This application forms the user interface for using a large language model.
 C.A.I.S.E. also makes use of the [Oobabooga Text Generation WebUI](https://github.com/oobabooga/text-generation-webui).
 The oobabooga user interface functions as the back-end of this application and has also been added to this repository, in the folder "Text-generation-webui".

+This project also makes use of the [Vicuna 7b](https://huggingface.co/lmsys/vicuna-7b-v1.5) large language model

 ## Installation
 ### Requirements
 Make sure you have the following software installed on your system: